History of the plagues in Venice San Rocco area in San Polo, Church of la Salute, Mask workshop, Stroll off the beaten path

 The last epidemic touched Venice in 1630, and was tremendous.

 Last plague in Europe was in Marseille 90 years later.

-Our tour will examine how, notwithstanding the limited scientific knowledge of the time, the Venetian authorities, having recognized its infectious nature managed to limit its effects without interrupting the traditional trading activities.
+The Plague in Venice will examine how, notwithstanding the limited scientific knowledge of the time, the Venetian authorities, having recognized its infectious nature managed to limit its effects without interrupting the traditional trading activities.

 During the 15th century, a complex system of sanitary cordons, hygienic regulations and quarantine measures was perfectioned and started to give its fruits.

 We’ll talk about the islands of the Lagoon, the Old and the New Lazaret used respectively as hospital and as quarantine station, and about the capillary net of informers and spies that helped to keep the international situation under control.

 The result was that during the 16th and 17th centuries the number of outbursts of Plague in Venice considerably slowed down.